brainthinks/diy-router/README.md

 1. `sudo systemctl restart systemd-resolved.service` to ensure the `systemd-resolvd` is still running
 1. `sudo netstat -utlnp | grep :53` to ensure `systemd-resolved` is using port 53 over UDP and `dnsmasq` is using port 53 over TCP
-1. Plug a laptop or some other computer into the second network port on my custom router computer
+1. Plug a laptop or some other computer into the second network port on my DIY Router
 1. Ensure said laptop receives a network connection
 1. `ifconfig -a` on the laptop to ensure my ip address is in the correct range (by default, you should have an ip address between 192.168.2.25 and 192.168.2.90)
 1. `ip route show default` to ensure the ip address came from 192.168.2.1